bigbasti/PythonPowerPointTranslate/README.md

 # Python PowerPoint Translate
-Automatically translates the whole PowerPoint document to another language
+Automatically translates the whole PowerPoint document to another language **without messing up the styling of the presentation**

 ## Install
 on linux env use